ibartomeus/IberianBees/README.md

 # Process:

-1- Add excels in local to "/rawdata/xls_to_add/" with the data in the first sheet.
+0- Use Fetch_data.R to update data from interent (e.g. Gbif) 1- Add excels in local to "/rawdata/xls_to_add/" with the data in the first sheet.
 2- Run "rawdata/preprocessing.R"" to convert those to csv.
 3- Add new csv's manually using "/rawdata/Add_data.R".
-4- Use "datascript.R" to clean data and create summaries.
+4- Use "datascript.R" to clean data.
+5- Update Summary.Rmd to see nice sumaries.
-4- Commit and push.
-Automatic tests will be done on data/data.csv.
+6- Commit and push.
+Automatic tests will be done (in the future).

 # To Do:

+  [x] Download data from Gbif
   [x] preprocess data contributed by coauthors
   [x] read from rawdata, clean and append files to data, manually?
 Yes.
-  [ ] Add a trusted column to data: if(collector %in% ) or Check by Thomas and create two datastets.
+  [ ] Implement tests...  e.g. remove duplicates.
   [ ] create summary (to readme also?)
-  [ ] Implement tests...  e.g. remove duplicates.
-  [ ] What with data cleaning? e.g. Thomas checks Data?
+  [ ] Think what with manual data cleaning? e.g. Thomas checks Data?
 Scripted?
   [ ] Make a nice map

 # Datasets to add

-  [ ] Contributors via xls in "/rawdata"
+  [ ] Contributors via xls in "/rawdata" [missing: Curro, Cap de creus, ...]
   [ ] Thomas Wood et al.  [talk to Thomas First]
   [ ] Gbif + iNaturalist in ... [easy]
   [ ] Historical papers  [talk Cristina and MA]
   [ ] Museo ciencias Naturales  [Cristina]
   [ ]